Bring it to Tulsa

 The event highlighted the need for a downtown grocery store as well as a need for modernized liquor laws in Oklahoma.
 The event successful sparked a conversation; the event was covered in-depth through all Tulsa media and attracted more than a million visitors to the TYPros website, online shop and Facebook sites.

-Need for a full-service downtown grocery store
+Defined need: A full-service downtown grocery store

 During the pick-up pop-up shop, we requested shopper's zip codes so that we could track just how far people would drive for the right grocery store.
 Below is a map of our results.
-There are also outlying responders but the general cluster reaches as far east as Claremore, as far north as Collinsville, as far west as Sand Springs and as far south as Bixby.
+There are also outlying responders, but the general cluster reaches as far east as Claremore, as far north as Collinsville, as far west as Sand Springs and as far south as Bixby.

-During the event attendees learned from the Government Relations Crew leaders about the importance of modernizing liquor laws to stop inhibiting economic development.
+Participants of the inaugural Bring it to Tulsa campaign learned from Government Relations Crew leaders about the importance of modernizing liquor laws to stop inhibiting economic development.
 Shoppers had an opportunity to learn the basics of lobbying government for change and could even sign a letter to their legislators asking for consideration to modernize liquor laws.
 More than 100 attendees signed letters.

-If you're interested in supporting this opportunity to update Oklahoma's outdated liquor laws, download the attached sample letter, add your information and pop in the mail.
+If you're interested in supporting this opportunity to update Oklahoma's outdated liquor laws, download this sample letter, add your information and pop in the mail.
 Legislators prefer personal mail!
-No worries if you aren't sure which district you live in, or who your representative is - we have links to help you figure that out below.

-Finding your legislators is a two-part task: first click here and input your address to determine your house and senate district numbers, second click here to find the senators and representatives for each district.
+If you aren't sure who your legislator is, first click here and input your address to determine your house and senate district numbers, and then click here to find the senators and representatives for each district.